 The Elixir Strings are installed as original equipment on many premium electric and acoustic guitars.
 The company has a global presence with sales offices and manufacturing facilities in the United States, Japan, and the United Kingdom.
 Its mission is to provide premium string systems that enhance the musical experience of guitar players and musicians alike.
 The company is backed by a dedicated team of experts, including Ryan Huddleston, a sound engineer who has worked with bands such as Train and Avenged Sevenfold.

-Another option is the D’addario ECG24 strings, which are made of stainless steel and ribbon wound for a warm, rich tone.
+Another option is the D’Addario ECG24 strings, made of stainless steel and ribbon wound for a warm, rich tone.
 These strings are also great for jazz and blues players.
 Most guitarists use Ernie Ball Super Slinky strings on their Gibson SG, which are nickel-wound and available in gauges from nine to twenty-four.
 It is highly recommended that you try different types of strings on your Gibson SG until you find the perfect fit for your playing style.

 Les Paul Premium